US Open Tickets - good deal buys

 This free-for-all ticket gets you in the door - great for roaming around outside.

 You can tour all other stadiums and over 20 outside courts except Ashe.
 Sometimes, if Ashe is sold out, this is the next best option, and it is less expensive.
-Grounds Passes are a great way to go on Labor Day weekend or just to check out the US Open for the first time.
+Grounds Passes are a great way to go on Labor Day weekend or check out the US Open for the first time.

-Be closer to the action in a more cozy space, and avoid the large crowds.
+At Armstrong, fans can sit up close on the 2nd largest court at the US Open.Be closer to the action in a more cozy space, and avoid the large crowds.
 You get a spot on the lower bowl with these tickets.
-Best if you're sure the Ashe matches are not of interest to you.
+Best if you're sure the Ashe matches are not interesting to you.

 Years before Ashe was built, Armstrong was the main stadium.
 After the latest update in 2018, this stadium offers much better ventilation and shade for many upper sections.